serkanyazicioglu/Nhea/README.md

 ### Prerequisites

-Project is built with .NET Framework 4.6.1.
+Project is built with .NET Framework Core.
 There are no other library dependencies.

 ## Using Namespaces